TEAMuP-dev/HARP/model_validation/README.md

 worker.
 It is retried until `--connect-timeout`, the time budgeted for a model to come up.

-A short list of infrastructure faults is retried a few times at a short interval instead.
-It currently covers a read timeout, a GPU host ECC error, and a server disconnect.
-These have no expected duration to wait out, and the retry usually surfaces the model's real behaviour.
+An infrastructure fault is retried `TRANSIENT_RETRY_LIMIT` times at a short interval instead.
+Currently covered are a read timeout, a GPU host ECC error, and a server disconnect.
+None of these has an expected duration to wait out, which is why they are bounded by a retry count rather than by a deadline, and the retry usually surfaces the model's real behaviour.

-That list is `TRANSIENT_MARKERS` in [src/harness.py](src/harness.py), retried `TRANSIENT_RETRY_LIMIT` times.
-It is deliberately narrow and holds only faults observed to clear on a retry.
-A retried `/process` call reserves ZeroGPU allowance again, so a marker that also fires on a genuine failure multiplies the quota that failure costs and delays the real error.
-That rules out matching a dropped connection broadly, because a model that crashes its own Space drops the connection in exactly the same way.
+This list is `TRANSIENT_MARKERS` in [src/harness.py](src/harness.py), and it is deliberately narrow.
+A retried `/process` call reserves ZeroGPU allowance again, so a marker that also fires on a genuine failure multiplies what that failure costs and delays the real error.
+It is why a dropped connection is not matched broadly, since a model that crashes its own Space can drop the connection in exactly the same way.
 Add an entry only once a fault is confirmed to clear on a retry.

 ## Configuring Test Cases